processing/p5.sound.js/README.md

 If you would like to contribute to this project, visit https://github.com/processing/p5.js/tree/main/contributor_docs to get started.

 If you have any questions or concerns regarding the project, you can reach out to our [Discord](https://discord.gg/HWzy4HpaEJ) and [Gitter](https://gitter.im/processing/p5.js-sound) communities.
 The p5.js team closely monitors all pull requests and issues on GitHub, so there's no need to also post them on Discord.
-Additionally, conversations about specific pull requests and issues should take place on GitHub, to ensure that people following along over can see and take part in the discussion.
+Additionally, conversations about specific pull requests and issues should take place on GitHub, to ensure that people following along can see and take part in the discussion.

 ## Dependencies